aeternity/aepp-sdk-js/docs/README.md

 Vue's integrated utility: [shallowRef].
 The idea is to make reactive only the instance value, to don't make it reactive in deep.

 Alternatively, [toRaw] can unwrap the proxy object, returning an unmodified instance and allowing access to its private properties by its methods.
-It can be useful if you need a reactive array of MemoryAccount.
+It can be useful if you need a reactive array of AccountMemory.

 You can find both approaches used in the [æpp example].